 Side effects of HRT

-HRT has many side effects, including increasing risks of breast cancer, heart disease, and stroke in some women.
-Each woman’s risks can vary depending on her genetic makeup, health history and lifestyle.
+HRT has many side effects, including increased risks of breast cancer, heart disease, and stroke in some women.
+Each woman’s risks can vary depending on her genetic makeup, health history, and lifestyle.
 If you decide to take hormones, my recommendation is to start with the lowest dose that helps and for the shortest time needed to minimize its side effects.